HectorENevarez/hectorenevarez.github.io/_posts/2021-03-5-neural-networks.md

   - Programming
   - Python
 ---
+# A Beginners Guide to Neural Networks
+## This post provides a comprehensive breakdown of neural networks and implements them from scratch in python

 A foundational piece to learning artificial intelligence is understanding the architecture of neural networks.
 Many are frightened by the "complexity" of this topic but in fact, neural networks aren't that complicated.
 This post aims to demystify neural networks by providing an intuitive and comprehensive tutorial on the inner workings of neural networks.